luckyswims/meal-planning-client/README.md

 - Update the search function to perform search on the API side instead of in the client
 - Add UI to run shopping list API function and display the results
+- Add side panel to show a selection of the resource the user is looking at

 [Deployed API]: https://luckys-meal-planning-api.herokuapp.com
 [Deployed Client]: https://luckyswims.github.io/meal-planning-client/